ymwjbxxq/aws-kinesis/README.md

 ### Consumer ###

-The idea behind the Consumer is very simple
+The idea behind the Consumer is straightforward.

 * Get the Kinesis batch
 * Convert each record from base64 to ut8